 A Mummy Makeover is a combination of body sculpting procedures designed to revitalize a mother’s body.
 In some cases, it enhances the figure to an even better physique than they have always struggled to achieve.
-The combination of treatments generally consists of tightening the abdomen with an abdominoplasty (tummy tuck), and restoring the youthful perk of the breasts with a breast lift and breast augmentation to achieve a fuller and firmer breast shape.
+The combination of treatments generally consists of tightening the abdomen with an abdominoplasty (tummy tuck) and restoring the youthful perk of the breasts with a breast lift and breast augmentation to achieve a fuller and firmer breast shape.

-Nonetheless, there are still some simple guidelines to help mummies understand the rationale behind specific timings for a Mummy Makeover:
+There are still some simple guidelines to help mummies understand the rationale behind specific timings for a Mummy Makeover:

 1. BODY WEIGHT

 One of the most important factors to consider before having a Mummy Makeover is stabilizing the mother’s body weight.
 As plastic surgery is not a weight-loss procedure, mummies should wait until they have reached their ideal weight before having a Mummy Makeover (usually about 4-6 months).
 A healthy diet and an exercise routine is the best solution to initiate weight loss.
 After achieving their ideal weight, mummies should ensure their weight goal is stabilized.
 It’s an indication of recovery from the stresses of pregnancy and childbirth.